 My Opinion: The Decline of Historical Romance

 My frustration with so many romances of the last two decades is that they’ve lost the art of storytelling in favor of emotional overload.
-Nothing happens, but every minor issue is so dramatically addressed; it’s so overwrought.
+Nothing happens, but every minor issue is so dramatically addressed.
+It’s so overwrought.

 I guess it is, and I’m just not part of the cool kid’s club.
 Give me food and clothes porn, un-politically correct mindsets, heroes who dare to do wrong, heroines who’ll slap them right back, and salacious purple prose any day.

 Final Analysis of Claiming the Courtesan

-It was such a shame as Claiming the Courtesan could have been something special, but it was bogged down in psychological analysis and not enough substance.
+This was such a shame.
+Claiming the Courtesan could have been something special, but it was bogged down in psychological analysis and not enough substance.

 A wise rapper, Redman, once said, “If you gotta be a monkey, be a gorilla.”
-If you’re going to pen a bodice ripper, go balls-to-wall crazy with it and have no shame about it.
+If you’re going to pen a bodice ripper, go balls-to-wall crazy with it.
+Have no shame about it.
 Be proud to be outrageous.
-Otherwise, stick to what everyone else writes because apparently, it does sell.
+Otherwise, stick to what everyone else writes because, apparently, it does sell.